cannam/repoint/README.md

 external-library directory in the project root; the name of this directory (typically "ext") is configured in vext-project.json.
 The ext directory should normally be excluded from your project's version control, i.e. added to your .hgignore, .gitignore etc file.
+The general expectation is that this directory contains only third-party code, and one could safely delete the entire directory and run Vext again to recreate it.

 Libraries are listed in the "libs" object in the config file.
 Each library has a key, which is the local name (a single directory or